cellino-biotech/cellino-biotech.github.io/docs/tools/git.md

 * `git` installation
 * github account
 * Access to github the organization: cellino-biotech

 ## Configuration
-Once `git` is installed on your machine, complete your system configuration to automatically sign commits—remember to use the email address associated with your github account:
+Once `git` is installed on your machine, complete your system configuration to automatically sign commits&mdash;remember to use the email address associated with your github account:

 ```sh
 git config --global user.name "John Doe" git config --global user.email johndoe@example.com